= ['Parch', 'Fare', 'Embarked', 'Sex'] cols

 = make_pipeline(ct, logreg) pipe

 You might remember that back in Chapter 2, we used cross-validation to evaluate our model when it only included the Parch and Fare features.
 Now that we’ve added the Embarked and Sex features, it would normally make sense to cross-validate the updated model to see whether the adding those features made our model better or worse.
-And in fact, you can (and should) cross-validate an entire Pipeline.
+And in fact, you can (and should) cross-validate an entire Pipeline

 However, any model evaluation procedure is highly unreliable with only 10 rows of data, and so any change in the cross-validated accuracy would be misleading.
 Thus we’re going to skip the cross-validation step for the moment, though we’ll return to it in a later chapter once we’re using the full dataset.

-Since we’re skipping cross-validation, our next step is just to run the fit method on the Pipeline, and pass it X and y.
-Here’s what happens when we fit the Pipeline:
+Since we’re skipping cross-validation, our next step is just to run the fit

-- First, it runs the ColumnTransformer step, meaning that it takes X, which is a 4-column DataFrame that contains both numbers and strings, and transforms it into the 7-column feature matrix that only includes numbers.
+, which is a 4-column DataFrame that contains both numbers and strings, and transforms it into the 7-column feature matrix that only includes numbers. - Second, it runs the

-- Second, it runs the LogisticRegression step, meaning that the model is fit to this 7-column feature matrix.
-In other words, it learns the relationship between those 7 features and the y values.
+step, meaning that the model is fit to this 7-column feature matrix.
+In other words, it learns the relationship between those 7 features and they

-Note that when you fit a Pipeline, it will actually print out the steps.
-You can see that step 1 is a ColumnTransformer that includes a OneHotEncoder and a passthrough transformer, and step 2 is a LogisticRegression model.
+, it will actually print out the steps.
+You can see that step 1 is a ColumnTransformer

 pipe.fit(X, y)